In this guide

 Putting our case on hold for an investigation to finish would be reasonable if we’d already looked at all other feasible lines of inquiry.

 Deciding if we should proceed with our investigationBack to top

 We’ll consider how long it’s likely to take to for the other organisation to conclude their investigation.

 If there’s any possibility that the other investigation could cast doubt on a decision to close the case, or could mean we are asked to reopen the case, and that investigation is likely to conclude quickly, it will normally be better to wait for it to conclude before we progress our case.

 On the other hand, if the other investigation has no end in sight or its conclusion is still a significant length of time away, it is likely to be appropriate to conclude our investigation in the meantime.

-We’ll also consider if potential impact of the outcome of the other investigation on the nurse or midwife’s fitness to practise when deciding whether to put in place a stopping point.
+We’ll also consider if potential impact of the outcome of the other investigation on the nurse, midwife or nursing associate’s fitness to practise when deciding whether to put in place a stopping point.

-An example of this could be where another investigation finds major systemic failings within the nurse or midwife’s place of employment.
-The result of this could be that the Fitness to Practise Committee is far less likely to find that the nurse or midwife’s fitness to practise is currently impaired.
+An example of this could be where another investigation finds major systemic failings within the nurse, midwife or nursing associate’s place of employment.
+The result of this could be that the Fitness to Practise Committee is far less likely to find that the nurse, midwife or nursing associate’s fitness to practise is currently impaired.
 If this is a real possibility, it will rarely be appropriate to conclude our investigation until the third party investigation has finished.